Identity and our relationship of being in the world are forged around the notion of memory.

-Its representation spaces take on a multiple character, with a blurred and undulating border.
+Its representation spaces takes on multiple characters, with a blurred and undulating border.
 A double representation is then formed, suggesting something off-camera, a mystery which becomes the flesh of the imagination.
-Like a half-open door leading to “another”, it is a fragment of time which becomes the expression of a whole always in the background.
+Like a half-open door leading to “another”, it is a fragment of time which becomes the expression of a whole always just out-of-sight.
 This duality marks a feeling of absence, of the invisible.
 Absence of the present or absence of the past, it is “the invisible like the relief and depth of the visible”.

-It is through this image that the past and memories evaporate, like a farewell waltz.
-The memory flees, the faces melt, only its footprint is left behind, fragile and fleeting.
+It is through this image that both the past and memories evaporate, like a farewell waltz.
+Memory flees, faces melt, only the footprints remain, fragile and fleeting.

 « Forms dissolve themselves because they do not exist in their fixity and identity, because there are only images in the world. »